w15546251-afk/new-da-hood-farm/README.md

                         addTrackedMoney(getMoneyValue(obj))
                         interactWithMoneyNaturally(obj)

-                        -- Exact 0.5 second pause on each piece of money task.wait(0.5)
+                        -- Exact 0.5 second pause on the money drop so the game registers it task.wait(0.5)
                     end
                 end